Posts tagged municipal utilities.

 Is Inverse Condemnation Reform On The Table in California?

-We recently detailed Assembly Bill 254, which overhauls California’s approach to wildfires.
+We recently detailed Senate Bill 254, which overhauls California’s approach to wildfires.
 In addition to promoting new transmission facilities, replenishing the wildfire fund, streamlining the siting process and exempting underground plans, there was a notable addition that has not received as much attention: the Natural Catastrophe Resilience Study.
 There’s a great article by Travis Ritchie, California Wonders if it is Doing Wildfire Risk All Wrong, that covers this topic.
 In particular, he notes that utilities in California are vulnerable to wildfire liability ...

 Water Agencies Beware Before Proceeding with Forced Municipalization